 The icon has to be rendered with both light and dark colors, preferably grays.
 The icon must be lit from above and to the left.
-The upper and left edges must be light in
+The upper and left edges must be light in color, while the lower and right edges must be dark in color.
+Figure 4-18 shows the desktop Text Editor icon before any etching has been applied.

-Figure 4-19 Applying the bottomShadow and topShadow colors
+FIGURE 4-19 Applying the bottomShadow and topShadow colors